 Backpacker's Guide to Byron Bay

-Byron Bay is really popular among backpackers, especially those traveling the East Coast of Australia.
+Byron Bay is one of the most popular spots for Australia backpackers, especially those traveling the East Coast of Australia.
 It’s at the bottom of the East Coast between Sydney and Brisbane.
 It's the home of the Hemsworths, and many celebrities came for a trip while I was there in the summer.

 It’s an adorable town with gorgeous beaches, cute boutiques, nice restaurants, fun day trips, and a colorful nightlife.
 On the East Coast you’ll come across many beach towns, but Byron balances many activities while still feeling quaint and personal.